For most municipal bond investors, Detroit might seem like a place to avoid at all costs.

 But investors should keep in mind that the suddenly higher cost of borrowing in Michigan “is not indicative of a sudden deterioration in fundamental credit quality,” she said.

-By comparison, of the 16 Michigan muni sales in the six weeks prior to Detroit's filing, three had yields set higher than the double-A-rated average, and just one had a yield higher than the single-A-rated average.
+By comparison, of the 16 Michigan muni bond sales in the six weeks prior to Detroit's filing just three had yields set higher than the double-A-rated average, and just one had a yield higher than the single-A-rated average.

-The credit quality, as firms such as Moody's view it, hasn't changed for most Michigan municipalities.
-But thanks to Detroit, the muni market has become cautious, and that adds up to higher yields for the same quality bonds that investors were getting a few weeks ago.
+Keep in mind that the credit quality, as firms such as Moody's view it, hasn't changed for the vast majority of Michigan municipalities.
+But, thanks to Detroit, the muni bond market has become suddenly cautious, and that adds up to higher yields for the same quality bonds investors were getting just a few weeks ago.